mendix/docs/content/developerportal/deploy/mobileapp.md

    * Packages the Cordova app for deployment.
    * Adds the iOS platform to Cordova.

-### 4.4.2 Setup environmmetal variables
+### 4.4.2 Set Up Environmmetal Variables

-To be able to run the commands to build locally, you will need to setup some required environmental variables for your system.
-These can be set temporary for the current command line session or globaly for your system.
-These are:
+To be able to run the commands to build locally, you will need to set up some required environmental variables for your system.
+These can be set to temporary for the current command line session or globally for your system.
+The variables are the following:

-* ANDROID_SDK_ROOT, pointing to the installation folder of the Android SDK
+* **ANDROID_SDK_ROOT**, pointing to the installation folder of the Android *SDK*
-* JAVA_HOME, ponting to the JDK 1.8 root directory
+* **JAVA_HOME**, ponting to the JDK 1.8 root directory
-* GRADLE_HOME, pointing to a valid Gradle distribution directory
+* **GRADLE_HOME**, pointing to a valid Gradle distribution directory

-For the purpose of this guide we will be setting the commands temporary for each of the commands.
+For the purpose of this guide we will be setting the commands to temporary for each of the commands.

 ### 4.4.3 Building Your Prepared Project